dtzxporter/dtzxporter/README.md

 <h2 align="center">I'm DTZxPorter, but feel free to call me Nick 🖥️🖱️</h2>
 <p align="center">I am a full stack software engineer and expert reverse engineer in the USA.
-I have professional experience in cable modem and router industry and have shipped two products via my current employer that include a remote management application to manage your network from anywhere.
-I have extensive knowledge deploying and managing infrastructure on AWS as well.</p>
+I have professional experience designing large scale microservices and mesh systems as well as experience in cable modem and router industry.
+I also have extensive knowledge deploying and managing infrastructure on AWS/DO.
+I also (unfortunately) have a lot of experience with Rust ⚙️.</p>

 ---

 ### 💼 Where i am currently working at/as
+- Locating... 🛰️

+### 💻 What i am currently/done working on
+- Large scale microservices powered by a bleeding edge actor mesh system. 🌐
 - Motorola Licensee (Full time): For networking products and IoT 🌐
 - Modme/Avia Creations (Founder): Open-source software and reverse engineering projects. ⚙️

-### 💻 What i am currently/done working on
 - Motorola remote management application  🚀
 - Motorola IoT infrastructure 🚀
 - Several projects including OSS ones on my github (Wraith, Legion, Vega, 3D software plugins, etc) 🚀